adityaarakal/instant-express-manager/docs/BRANCHING_AND_DEPLOYMENT_STRATEGY.md

 **Deployment**: Prod URL (production environment)

 **What Goes Into Release**:
-- ✅ **Only features with locked Playwright test flows**
+- ✅ **Only features with locked Playwright test flows** - flows must be tested and passing
 - ✅ **UI/UX/API/utils/docs/etc** that are **covered by locked tests**
+- ✅ **Everything must be tested and working** - no untested code
+- ✅ **Utils must have unit tests** - 100% coverage and passing
+- ✅ **Services and hooks** - covered by unit tests OR end-to-end tests with 100% coverage and passing
 - ✅ **Only what locked tests cover** - nothing beyond test coverage
 - ✅ **Standard global things** (if any) - but these must also have locked tests
 - ✅ **Locked test files are the source of truth** - they define what goes into release

+**Release Qualification Criteria**:
+- ✅ **Playwright locked tests** - flows tested and passing
+- ✅ **Unit tests for utils** - 100% coverage and passing
+- ✅ **Unit tests OR E2E tests for services/hooks** - 100% coverage and passing
+- ✅ **All tests passing** - no failures allowed
+- ✅ **100% coverage threshold** - must meet coverage requirements
+- ✅ **Everything tested and working** - comprehensive test coverage

 **Characteristics**:
 - 🔒 **Test-driven** - only tested features included
 - 🎯 **Focused** - only what's verified by locked tests
 - 🛡️ **Protected** - strict criteria for inclusion
+- ✅ **100% test coverage** - utils, services, hooks fully tested
 - 👥 **End users** - accessible to actual users
 - 🚀 **Deploys to Prod URL** - production environment
+- 🤖 **Automatic deployment** - features deploy automatically when criteria met

 **Workflow**:
 1. Features are developed and tested on `main`
 2. Playwright tests are written and **locked** for features
-3. Only features with **locked test files** are considered for release
+3. Unit tests are written for utils (100% coverage required)
+4. Services and hooks are tested (unit tests OR E2E tests, 100% coverage required)
+5. All tests must pass and meet coverage thresholds
+6. **Automatic deployment**: If feature has locked tests and everything passes → automatically deployed to release
-4. Release branch is created/updated from `main`
+7. Release branch is created/updated from `main`
-5. Only code covered by locked tests is included in release
+8. Only code covered by locked tests is included in release
-6. Release branch deploys to Prod URL
+9. Release branch deploys to Prod URL

 ---